A BPHZ Theorem in Configuration Space: Proof of Theorem

 Note that this is possible since we consider only forests $F$ before the saturation.
 Choosing some $I\subset V(\G)$, the IR-scaling with respect to the intersection $I\cap V(\g)= I_\g$ gives

 where the inequality follows from the application of Lemma \ref{le:IR1Tay}.
 We observe immediately that under the hypothesis

 for all maximal subgraphs, it follows that

-That this hypothesis is sensible may best be observed by starting with $\g$ chosen to be minimal, i.e. there exist no subgraphs in $\g$ which are also renormalization parts.
+That this hypothesis is sensible may best be observed by starting with $\g$ chosen to be minimal, i.e. there exist no subgraphs in $\g$ which are also renormalization parts, i.e.\ subgraphs with non-negative UV-degree of divergence.
 In that case,

 and thus \eqref{eq:IRRecursive} is fulfilled for all minimal graphs in $F$.
 The next step is obvious.
 Take any subgraph $\g$ such that all its maximal subgraphs are minimal in $F$.
 Then assumption \eqref{eq:IRRecursiveStep} holds by the previous step. \end{proof} With this, we obtain for every normal forest $F$